liopic/liopic/cv.md

-As a seasoned developer with over 18 years of experience, I specialize in Data Engineering, as well as Backend Development; mastering languages like Python, Scala, SQL; on cloud platforms such as AWS, GCP, Databricks; with the use of Spark, Aiflow, dbt, Glue.
-Additionally, I have expertise in web programming (PHP and JavaScript, and possess a strong background in leading teams and DevOps.
-My academic credentials include a Master's degree in Natural Language Processing.
+As a seasoned developer with over 18 years of experience, I specialize in Data Engineering, as well as Backend Development; mastering languages like Python, Scala, SQL; on cloud platforms such as AWS, GCP, Databricks; with the use of Spark, Aiflow, dbt, amonth others.
+Additionally, I have expertise in web programming (PHP, Js), and possess a strong background in leading teams and DevOps.
+My academic credentials include a Master's degree in NLP.

 My development practices follow rigorous standards, including CI, CD, code reviews, virtualization (Docker), agile methodology, clean code, and code quality tools.
-I have extensive experience working remotely, both before and after COVID, and have successfully managed projects independently and as a member or leader of a team.
+I have extensive experience working remotely, both before and after COVID, and have successfully managed projects both as a team member and leader.

-While prioritizing high-impact deliverables, I also maintain a strong focus on code quality.
+While prioritizing high-impact deliverables to my employer, I also maintain a strong focus on code quality.
 Moreover, I have contributed to Open Source projects and have been a speaker at numerous conferences and meetups.

 ## Personal Info

 - Location: 46007 Valencia, Spain.
-- E-mail: [on request]
-- Phone: [on request]
+- E-mail and Phone: [on request]
 - Tech blog: http://www.liopic.me
 - Internet nickname: liopic (github, slideshare, twitter, etc)